Virginia Tech® home

 • Outstanding Practice Paper Award – “Building a training and development intervention for peer leaders: Consideration vs. structure” 2022, Association of Leadership Educators

-Dr. Sunderman’s research is centered on leader/leadership development and intervention assessment, seeking to answer the question: What processes and experiences (e.g., being a mentor or mentee, formal leadership positions) affect leader/leadership development and why?
-Dr. Sunderman’s emerging research focuses on the intersection of leader/leadership identity development and meaning making with an emphasis on leadership identity as a social identity.
+Dr. Sunderman’s research utilizes qualitative and quantitative approaches to study leader/leadership development, seeking to answer the question: What processes and experiences (e.g., being a mentor or mentee, formal leadership positions) affect leader/leadership development and why?
+Dr. Sunderman’s emerging research focuses on the intersection of leader/leadership identity development and meaning making.
+Specific and related areas of focus include leadership development interventions, mentoring, group/team effectiveness, and leadership education pedagogy (e.g., non-traditional grading).

 • ALCE 3634: Communicating Ag and Life Sciences in Speaking